withastro/docs/src/pages/en/guides/cms/contentful.md

 </li>
 ```

 Create a new interface called `blogPostFields` and add it to your `contentful.ts` file in `src/lib`.
-This interface will help you type your blog post entries.
-It includes all the fields you created in your `blogPost` content type.
+This interface will match the fields of your blog post content type in Contentful and it will be used to type your blog post entries.

 ```ts title="src/lib/contentful.ts" ins={2,4-10}
 import contentful from "contentful";